 Byron Deeter, a partner in Bessemer’s Menlo Park, Calif. office, joined the firm in 2005.
-At Bessemer, he focuses on investments in the cloud-computing and Internet sectors.
+At Bessemer, he focuses on investments in the cloud-computing, mobile and Internet sectors.

 Byron holds a B.A. degree with honors from U.C.
 Berkeley in political economy.
 He was named a California Emerging Leader Scholar and an Alumni Scholar, and was a varsity member of Cal's national championship rugby team.
-Byron is the author of "Bessemer's 10 Laws of Cloud Computing and SaaS" and author of the cloudscape.
-Byron was named to the Forbes Midas List in 2012 and 2013 was also named one of the "power players" of venture capital by AlwaysOn in 2013 and to the Silicon Valley/San Jose Business Journal's 40 under 40 in 2012.
+Byron is co-author of "Bessemer's 10 Laws of Cloud Computing and SaaS", the BVP cloud index, BVP's cloudscape and BVP's next cloud unicorns.
+Byron was named to the Forbes Midas List in 2012, 2013 and 2014 and was also named one of the "power players" of venture capital by AlwaysOn in 2013 and 2014 to the Silicon Valley/San Jose Business Journal's 40 under 40.